selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-4-3-everything.md

 ![](https://scx2.b-cdn.net/gfx/news/hires/2018/universe.jpg)

+want everything, lose everything

 If you want something, ask for it.

+someone to love, something to do, and something to hope for

 action -> mistake -> experience -> confidence

 It is never too late, get up and walk

 what pain do you want in your life?
 What are you willing to struggle for?